harplife/zettelkasten/language/International_Phonetic_Alphabet.md

 ### Special Consonants & Vowels

+#### Assimilation

+#todo assimilation of place, or of manner

+#todo Word Boundary Assimilation

+#todo Dentalization

+> [!important] Omitting word boundary assimilation (assimilation in connected speech) is generally considered a form of clear, careful, or slow enunciation.
+> - Ten bucks -> instead of "tem bucks", say ten. bucks.
+> - want you -> instead of "wanchu", say want. you.
+> - did you -> instead of "didju", say did. you.
+> - bless you -> instead of "bleshu", say bless. you.

 #### Co-articulated Consonants

 #todo A [Co-articulated Consonant](https://en.wikipedia.org/wiki/Co-articulated_consonant) is a consonant produced by simultaneous (or rapidly overlapping) articulations of adjacent sounds, commonly resulting in labialization, velarization, nasalization, and palatalization.